 Victoria City Council has established a Twin City relationship with the following four cities:

 Organizations Responsible for Twin Cities

-Canada has no formal body that concerns itself exclusively with international city-to-city relationships.
+Canada has no formal body that is primarily concerned with international city-to-city relationships.
 However, the Federation of Canadian Municipalities (FCM) has done a great deal of work in the field.
 They provide a channel for funding of projects, mainly in developing countries.
 FCM has assisted with exchanges between various Canadian cities and their partners.
-The Federation has been of particular assistance in helping Victoria to develop a water treatment project in Suzhou, China.
+The Federation helped Victoria to develop a water treatment project in Suzhou, China.

-Victoria citizens who are interested in a specific twin city have developed local volunteer associations for three of our four city relationships.
-These groups are important in nurturing each liaison through fund-raising, hosting and hospitality for visiting delegations.
+Victoria citizens interested in a specific twin city have developed local volunteer associations.
+Currently, there are associations for three of the four city relationships.
+These groups nurture each relationship through fund-raising, hosting and hospitality for visiting delegations.